 Sour Cream – The sour cream adds just a hint of tangy flavor to the muffins.

-Oil – When making muffins you will find oil is great as it helps to keep the muffins moist.
+Vegetable Oil – When making muffins you will find oil is great as it helps to keep the muffins moist.

 Vanilla – I used vanilla extract but you can use almond extract for a twist of flavor.